rhinocerose/eurorack-ForgeSeries/firmware-CLK/Manual.md

 If the external clock is faster than needed (for example running at higher PPQN), it's possible to apply an external clock divider (from 1x, no division to /16) to the input signal in the Clock Divider section.

 The module works with external clocks from 30 to 300 BPM.
+Due to timer resolution, using very slow external clocks with high multipliers may lead to jitter on the outputs.

 ## Firmware Update

 1. Download the latest firmware from the Releases section of the [GitHub repository](https://github.com/carlosedp/Eurorack-Modules/releases).
 The firmware file is named `CURRENT.UF2`.
 2. Connect the module to your computer using a USB-C cable.
 The CPU can be removed from the module as it's socketed to the main board.
 Firmware loading can be done with the CPU removed.
 3. Use tweezers or a jumper wire to quickly short TWICE the two pads labeled `RESET` on the back of the module CPU.
 The orange LED will flicker and light up.
-4. Copy and overwrite the `CURRENT.UF2` file to the module USB drive named "Arduino" that will appear.
+4. Copy and overwrite the `CURRENT.UF2` file to the module USB drive named "Seeed XIAO" that will appear.
 After copy is finished, the module will reboot and the new firmware will be loaded.

 ![Module bootloader mode](../images/XIAO-reset.gif)

 ## Troubleshooting

-- **No Display**: Check the OLED connection and ensure the display address is set correctly.
-- **No Output**: Verify the output settings and ensure the module is not stopped.
+- **No Output**: Verify the board connections and output settings and ensure the module is not stopped.
 - **Inconsistent BPM**: Ensure the external clock signal is stable and properly connected.

 ## Contact